mdjahidhasan009/SQL/join_.md

 | Marco |
 | Phil  |

-As you can see, there is no dedicated IN syntax for left vs. right semi join - we achieve the eﬀect simply by switching the table positions within SQL text.
+As you can see, there is no dedicated IN syntax for left vs. right semi join - we achieve the effect simply by switching the table positions within SQL text.

 ### Left Anti Semi Join